CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 - click the down arrow at the end of the Gradle JDK field

-- if jdk-17 shows up (16 is fine, too), click that; if not, click other, and (hopefully) all your JDK versions will show up: click jdk-17 and Open
+- if jdk-17 shows up (16 is fine, too), click that; if not, click other, and (hopefully) all your JDK versions will show up: anything 16 or higher should be fine

 - click Apply and OK